 This tutorial will illustrate how to generate a report in PDF format using Excel VBA.
 Suppose a user has to create reports every day for his company.
-He keeps the records of the report in an excel worksheet.
+He keeps the records of the report in an Excel worksheet.
 But, in the end, he wants to generate the report in PDF format.
 It’s necessary because PDF restricts a user from any kind of editing.
-So, in this article, we will demonstrate how a user can generate a report in PDF format from an excel worksheet easily.
-To do this we will use VBA macro.
+So, in this article, we will demonstrate how a user can generate a report in PDF format from an Excel worksheet easily.
+To do this, we will use VBA macros.

-3 Quick Tricks to Generate a Report in PDF Format Using Excel VBA
+How to Generate a Report in PDF Format Using Excel VBA: 3 Quick Tricks

-Throughout this article, we will explain 3 quick tricks of using VBA to generate a report in PDF format.
-To illustrate the methods we will use the following dataset.
+Throughout this article, we will explain three quick tricks of using VBA to generate a report in PDF format.
+To illustrate the methods, we will use the following dataset.
 The dataset depicts a sales report.
 It contains the name, city, and sales amount of different persons.
-The user keeps this record in an excel sheet.
+The user keeps this record in an Excel sheet.
 Now we will see how he can generate it in PDF format using VBA macro.

 1. Use Excel VBA to Add Command Button to Generate Report in PDF Format

 First and foremost, we will insert a command button in our Excel worksheet.
 It will generate the report in PDF format in one click using VBA.
 To do this first, we will create a command button.
 Then, we will assign a VBA macro to that button.
 The VBA macro will convert the Excel report into PDF format.
 Let’s see the steps to perform this action.